turbonomic-integrations/csv-to-application-topology/README.md

 ##### Local FTP Server:
 1. No additional action needed

+##### Secret Example
+To create the secret, you can run a command like the following, replacing all of the values with your actual information:
+* kubectl create secret generic turboauth -n turbointegrations \
+            --from-literal=TURBO_ADDRESS=my.turbo.instance.com \
+            --from-literal=TURBO_USERNAME=MyTurboAdmin \
+            --from-literal=TURBO_PASSWORD=MyPassword \
+            --from-literal=AZURE_CONTAINER_NAME=MyContainerName \
+            --from-literal=AZURE_CONNECTION_STRING=MyConnectionString

+This command includes all of the required secrets to run this script with a CSV in Azure.
+Change the parameters to include the required fields as specified above if you are trying to run against a CSV in AWS or using the local FTP.

 ### Logs
 By default, if no persistent logs are defined in the ConfigMap input, the script logs can be accessed by connecting directly to the container output: